jdomainapp/jda/ReadMe.md

 The app is then installed in the local `.m2` repository.
 For our $APP example, it should be something like this `~.m2/repository/org/jda/example/coursemanmsa/address-service/0.0.1-SNAPSHOT/address-service-0.0.1-SNAPSHOT.jar`

+## Run a JDA module app

+For modules that implement app examples (e.g. microservice apps), use the following steps to package the app with all the dependencies (incl.
+JDA ones) and then run the app:

-5. Run the app
+1. Package the app
-Run the app from the JAR file in the installed directory.
-For the $APP example, the command is:
+Use `mvn package` to package the app.

+If the JDA module was created as a Spring-Boot project, make sure to package and deploy that module as such, using this command:

 ```
-java -jar ~/.m2/repository/org/jda/example/coursemanmsa/address-service/0.0.1-SNAPSHOT/address-service-0.0.1-SNAPSHOT.jar
+mvn clean package spring-boot:repackage
 ```

-To ease execution, create a symbolic link to the jar file in the `target` folder and run it from there:
+the application is then packaged as a `.jar` file in the `target` directory

+2. Run the app from the JAR file with the `java -jar` command:
+Example:
 ```
-# ln -s ~/.m2/repository/org/jda/example/coursemanmsa/address-service/0.0.1-SNAPSHOT/address-service-0.0.1-SNAPSHOT.jar target/address-service.jar

-# java -jar target/address-service.jar
+java -jar target/address-service-0.0.1-SNAPSHOT.jar
 ```

 ## Use Docker images to run JDA's applications